DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 themselves to relocation.
 Mary, the senior woman at Imangara, hinted at this when we asked her how often the young men in her community used the computers.
-Gesturing at herself, her daughter, Emily, and another senior woman, she replied, ‘we don’t move around ‘cos we got the \[satellite\] dish on the house’, but the young men ‘move around a lot’.
+Gesturing at herself, her daughter, Emily, and another senior woman, she replied that ‘we don’t move around ‘cos we got the \[satellite\] dish on the house’, but the young men ‘move around a lot’.
 Mary’s house had one of two satellite dishes at Imangara, and her dish facilitated internet access for five other houses.
 Although Emily and the other